-For outdoor applications, plastics are routinely stabilized against UV-A and UV-B radiation using additives, but UV-C radiation does not occur in nature and has therefore not been considered so far in terms of developing additives.
-Consequently, it is unclear whether these additives also provide protection against UV-C radiation.
+For outdoor applications, plastics and coatings are stabilized against UV-A and UV-B radiation by additives, but UV-C radiation does not occur naturally and has therefore not been considered in formulation development to date.
+Consequently it is unclear whether and which additives also provide sufficient protection against UV-C radiation.

-The objectives of the research project are therefore as follows:
+The objectives of the joint project are therefore:

-Based on the interests of the partners and the knowledge acquired about the actual sensitivity to UV-C radiation, plastics are selected and have off-the-shelf UV stabilizers added to them.
-The purpose is to examine the potential of the different additive classes for UV-C stabilization.
-The impact caused by regular, very brief UV-C disinfection is comparable to the destructive effect of many years of outdoor weathering.
-Due to the higher energy of the photons, different degradation mechanisms than those involved in weathering are to be expected.
-The effectiveness of individual stabilizers or entire categories may therefore be reduced or completely prevented.
-UV absorbers, HALS, quenchers and antioxidants are also included in the studies with equal participation of the consortium to ensure proximity to application.
+First, the selected basecoats will be equipped with commercially available UV stabilizers.
+The role of the different additive classes for successful UV-C stabilization in coatings will be investigated.
+The stress caused by regular, very short UV-C disinfection is comparable to the destructive effect of many years of outdoor weathering.
+Due to the higher energy of the photons, different degradation mechanisms are to be expected compared to the usual weathering with UV-A/B radiation.
+The effectiveness of individual stabilizers or entire groups may be reduced or completely prevented as a result.
+UV absorbers, HALS, quenchers and antioxidants will also be included in the studies with equal participation of the consortium to ensure proximity to application.

-For this purpose, the test specimens containing additives are exposed to UV-C radiation and are physically and chemically characterized after certain intervals.
-By way of a reference, samples of the same composition are to be exposed to UV-A radiation according to standardized methods and characterized in order to assess the effectiveness of the additives in comparison to the known UV(-A) stresses.
+For this purpose, the additivated coatings/surfaces will be exposed to UV-C radiation and characterized physicochemically after certain times.
+As a reference, samples of the same composition will be exposed to UV-A radiation according to standardized procedures and characterized in order to evaluate the effectiveness of the additives in comparison to known UV(-A) exposure.